 3. Add Your Professional Realtor Headshot

-Every agent knows that a real estate agent headshot is vital for attracting buyers and developing a professional brand.
-To add your headshot to your ZPA profile, click on the “Upload Photo” button and find the photo on your computer using the dialog box that appears.
+Every agent knows that a real estate agent’s headshot is vital for attracting buyers and developing a professional brand.
+To add your team’s or your headshot to your ZPA profile, click the “Upload Photo” button and find the photo on your computer using the dialog box that appears.

-Keep in mind that the file must be at least 180×180 pixels and in JPEG format.
-Read the top tips for realtor headshots to make sure your headshot is top-notch.
+Pro tip: The file must be at least 180×180 pixels and in JPEG format.
+Read our article, 12 Tips for the Perfect Realtor Headshots (+ Examples), to ensure your headshot is top-notch.

 Add your name, professional title (e.g., realtor, licensed real estate agent, salesperson, or broker), the name of your brokerage, address, time zone, and phone number.
 Successful real estate agents intentionally make it easy for potential buyers and sellers to find and contact them.
-These are the foundational details for buyers who stumble on your profile through Zillow to reach out to you.
+These are the foundational details for prospects who find your profile through Zillow to reach out to you.

 5. Input Real Estate Background Details

 The next step is adding details about your real estate background to your profile.
-Input information like where and when you received your agent license and your license number.
-Don’t forget to add any other relevant professional licenses, designations, or certifications, like Luxury Home Marketing or Accredited Buyer’s Representative (see our guide to the top 10 real estate certifications and designations).
+Include where and when you received your agent license and your license number.
+Don’t forget to add other relevant professional licenses, designations, or certifications like Luxury Home Marketing or Accredited Buyer’s Representative (see our guide to the top 10 real estate certifications and designations).
 Listing your accomplishments shows your expertise and provides additional keywords that might help niche buyers find you.